STOCK TITAN

 Chart Industries (GTLS) had a return on assets of 0.4% for fiscal year 2025, measuring how efficiently the company uses its assets to generate profit.

 Chart Industries (GTLS) has an Altman Z-Score of 1.74, placing it in the Distress Zone (elevated bankruptcy risk).
-The Z-Score combines five financial ratios—working capital, retained earnings, EBIT, market capitalization, and revenue relative to total assets—to predict the likelihood of bankruptcy.
+The Z-Score combines five financial ratios (working capital, retained earnings, EBIT, market capitalization, and revenue relative to total assets) to predict the likelihood of bankruptcy.
 Scores above 2.99 indicate financial safety while scores below 1.81 suggest financial distress.
 Learn more in our complete guide to financial health indicators.

 Chart Industries (GTLS) has a Piotroski F-Score of 5 out of 9, indicating neutral financial health.
 The F-Score evaluates nine binary signals across profitability (positive ROA, positive cash flow, improving ROA, earnings quality), leverage (decreasing debt, improving liquidity, no share dilution), and operating efficiency (improving gross margin, improving asset turnover).
-Scores of 7–9 indicate strong and improving fundamentals.
+Scores of 7 to 9 indicate strong and improving fundamentals.
 Learn more in our complete guide to financial health indicators.

 Chart Industries (GTLS) has an earnings quality ratio of 7.19x, considered cash-backed (high quality).
 This ratio compares operating cash flow to net income.
 A ratio above 1.0x means the company generates more cash than its reported earnings, indicating sustainable, cash-backed profits.
 Ratios below 1.0x suggest earnings rely on accounting accruals rather than actual cash generation.
 Learn more in our complete guide to financial health indicators.